Kubernetes 101: Part 2

 So, here comes headless service.
 Once we create that(mysql-h) , it assigns each pod a DNS.

 The application can now reach the pod using that DNS.
-Remember, this service does not work as a load balancer.
+Remember, this special service does not work as a load balancer.

 How to create the headless service?